 At Catherine Junior School our curriculum is designed to provide, through inspiring and engaging experiences, the knowledge and skills required to become independent, life-long learners.

 At our school, we believe in developing a love of reading through carefully selected books for novel study and through reading a diverse range of books during story time.
 Children have regular access to our vibrant library with a selection of rich and diverse books.
 We recognise that English is essential to everyday life; reading widely allows children to access other areas of the curriculum, develop their imagination and creativity and widen their cultural awareness.
 Our English curriculum is designed to allow our children to acquire the knowledge and skills needed to be able to read and write fluently and communicate effectively both verbally and through written work.
 We believe that talk plays a key role in children’s learning, therefore, we aim to embed Oracy within the curriculum.
 Oracy skills are developed so children can learn to talk and have opportunities to learn through talk.
 Our teaching intends for children to know more, remember more and do more and is planned and sequenced towards cumulatively sufficient knowledge and skills.
 We provide our children with engaging experiences through immersive activities, drama and debate to deepen children’s understanding of the curriculum.

-All aspects of our eight key principles in The Catherine Code underpin our curriculum, which promotes our school motto and ethos of ‘Together, we can do it!’
-Our curriculum is led by our whole school core principles of Oracy, Reading, Experiences and Memory and Recall.
+All aspects of our eight values in the Catherine Code underpin our curriculum, which promotes our school motto and ethos of ‘Together, we can do it!’
+Our curriculum is led by our whole school core principles of oracy, reading, experiences and memory and recall.

-To find out more about our English curriculum, you can speak to Mrs Pancholi, who is our English Lead or Miss Qureshi, who is our deputy English Lead.
+To find out more about our English curriculum, you can speak to Mrs Pancholi (Writing Lead), Miss Qureshi (Reading Lead), Mrs Sharma (Phonics Lead), or Miss Taylor (Oracy Lead).